kbouwmee/ProxyURLExporter/README.md

 # Find APIs deployed on a Virtual Host in Apigee

-This Java program finds all API Proxies deployed on a specific virtual host in an org and env.
-Without this, you would have to inspect each API proxy in the UI of Apigee.
+This Java program finds all API Proxies deployed on a specific virtualhost in an org and env.
+It calls the Apigee Management API to find all deployed API Proxies in an environment and then downloads the ZIP files of each one to inspect the virtual host.
+It outputs a list of API Proxies, with deployed revision number on the requested virtualhost and it's basepath.
+Without this, you would have to inspect each API Proxy in the UI of Apigee.

 ## Disclaimer